On homotopy exact sequences for normal schemes: Lemmas for Dedekind schemes

 \subsection{Examples of Dedekind schemes}

-We discuss whether there exists a convenient (cf.\,Definition \ref{(T)dfn}) tame covering of a given Dedekind scheme.
+We discuss whether there exists a convenient (cf.\,Definition \ref{(T)dfn}) tame covering space of a given Dedekind scheme.

 \begin{dfn} \begin{enumerate} \item Let $S$ be a scheme.
-We shall say that $S$ is a Dedekind scheme if $S$ is connected, locally Noetherian, normal, and of dimension $1$. \item Let $S$ be a Dedekind scheme.
-We say that $S$ has the property (T) if, for each closed point $s\in S$ and a prime number $l$ which is not divisible by the characteristic of the residual field of $s$, there exist a normal scheme $S'$ and a finite dominant morphism $S'\rightarrow S$ which satisfy the following conditions: \begin{itemize} \item The morphism $S' \rightarrow S$ is finite Galois \'etale over $S\setminus\{s\}$. \item The ramification index of $s$ is $l$. \end{itemize} \end{enumerate} \end{dfn}
+We shall say that $S$ is a \textit{Dedekind scheme} if $S$ is connected, locally Noetherian, normal, and of dimension $1$. \item Let $S$ be a Dedekind scheme.
+We say that $S$ has property (T) if, for each closed point $s\in S$ and a prime number $l$ which is not divisible by the characteristic of the residual field of $s$, there exist a normal scheme $S'$ and a finite dominant morphism $S'\to S$ which satisfy the following conditions: \begin{itemize} \item The morphism $S' \to S$ is finite Galois \'etale over $S\setminus\{s\}$. \item For any closed point $s'$ over $s$, the ramification index of $S'\to S$ at $s'$ (, which independent of the choice of $s'$ since $S'$ is Galois over $S$,) is $l$. \end{itemize} \end{enumerate} \end{dfn}